Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Abstract

 \section{Abstract}

-Recent neural news recommenders (NNR) extend content-based recommendation by (1) aligning additional \textit{aspects} such as topic or sentiment between the candidate news and user history or (2) diversifying recommendations w.r.t. these aspects.
-This customization is achieved by ``hardcoding'' additional constraints into NNR's architecture and/or training objectives: any change in the desired recommendation behavior thus requires the model to be retrained with a modified objective, impeding wide adoption of multi-aspect news recommenders.
-In this work, we introduce \manner{}, a modular framework for flexible \textit{multi-aspect} (neural) news recommendation that supports ad-hoc customization over individual aspects at inference time.
-With metric-based learning at its core, \manner{} obtains aspect-specialized news encoders and then flexibly combines aspect-specific similarity scores for final ranking.
-Evaluation on two standard news recommendation benchmarks (one in English, one in Norwegian) shows that \manner{} consistently outperforms state-of-the-art NNRs on both standard content-based recommendation and single- and multi-aspect customization.
-Moreover, with \manner{} we can trivially scale the importance and find the optimal trade-off between content-based recommendation performance and aspect-based diversity of recommendations.
-Finally, we show that both \manner{}'s content-based recommendation and aspect customization are robust to domain- and language transfer.
+Recent neural news recommenders (NNRs) extend content-based recommendation (1) by aligning additional \textit{aspects} (e.g., topic, sentiment) between candidate news and user history or (2) by diversifying recommendations w.r.t. these aspects.
+This customization is achieved by ``hardcoding`` additional constraints into the NNR's architecture and/or training objectives: any change in the desired recommendation behavior thus requires retraining the model with a modified objective.
+This impedes widespread adoption of multi-aspect news recommenders.
+In this work, we introduce \manner{}, a modular framework for \textit{multi-aspect} neural news recommendation that supports on-the-fly customization over individual aspects at inference time.
+With metric-based learning as its backbone, \manner{} learns aspect-specialized news encoders and then \textit{flexibly} and \textit{linearly} combines the resulting aspect-specific similarity scores into different ranking functions, alleviating the need for ranking function-specific retraining of the model.
+Extensive experimental results show that \manner{} consistently outperforms state-of-the-art NNRs on both standard content-based recommendation and single- and multi-aspect customization.
+Lastly, we validate that \manner{}'s aspect-customization module is robust to language and domain transfer.